The Writing Program

 This class teaches the basics of sketch writing.
 What makes the premise of your sketch funny?
 Learn heightening and writing efficiently in your scenes.
 Different types of sketches will be introduced as will rewriting sketches, and writing with others.
 There will be home-work assignments each week.
 No prerequisite to start this class

-Sketch Writing Level 2 (7 weeks)
+Sketch Writing Level 2: Creating a Show (8 weeks)

 Sketch Writing Level 3 (7 weeks)

 Students will use sketches from level 1 and 2 and create new sketches to form an original sketch show!
 Students will be taken through an iO West rehearsal process while stopping to elaborate on the different elements that make up a successful stage sketch show.
 Writing, tech rehearsal, running order improvisation and acting will all be addressed.
 This class culminates in a main stage show.

 Improv to Sketch (4 Week Elective)

 Are you an improviser curious to try sketch comedy?
 Improv to Sketch will teach you how to take ideas generated from improvised scenes and turn them into sketches!
 IO West training center director George McAuliffe will take you through a process used with his main stage team Duke.
 The first two weeks, students will be led through a variety of iO West improv exercises to generate ideas and concepts for sketches.
 Students will have writing assignments each week and in the final 2 classes will read scripts, rewrite, re-improvise and block the scenes for a performance on the iO West Main Stage!